sudarkoff/sudarkoff.github.com/_posts/2005-10-24-refactoring.markdown

 to take far less time if I just rewrote it.
 And so I did, and the resulting code was only 20% as big and it was all new code.
 But I still call it refactoring!
-Because even though I was writing a new code, I still had the existing code to consult with.
+Because even though I was writing a new code, I still had the existing tests to pass.